zongxili/Scheduler/README.md

 # Interview Scheduler
-- This is a "Appoinment Booking" project built by Zongxi Li during the study in Lighthouse Labs Bootcamp.
-It is powered by React.JS and Express that provides the main functions you'd expect from a booking, such as making an appointment, removing an appointment and making changes to it, etc.
+- It is an "Appointment Booking" project built by Zongxi Li during the study in Lighthouse Labs Bootcamp.
+It is powered by React.JS and Express that provides the main functions you'd expect from a booking, such as making an appointment, removing a date and making changes to it, etc.

 ## Setup
 Install dependencies with `npm install`.